Code of Conduct

 - A panel of three people appointed by the President of the Party will investigate the complaint and gather evidence.
 The investigation panel will be made up of persons who have appropriate skills, qualifications and experience to investigate the complaint and will include a Party representative, an independent person and such other person the President considers suitable.

 - If there is an allegation of criminal wrongdoing, the complainant will be advised to report the incident to the relevant authority as soon as practicable.
 In certain instances, we may have a duty to contact the relevant authority directly.

-- The investigation team will determine whether the complaint warrants further investigation, and/or whether there is a potential breach of the Code of Conduct.
+- The investigation panel will determine whether the complaint warrants further investigation, and/or whether there is a potential breach of the Code of Conduct.